ubeydeozdmr/turkiye-api/README.md

 ## What's new?

-> _Latest update: March 4, 2025_
+> _Latest update: August 3, 2025_

-- isCoastal property added to provinces.
+- New documentation is available at [docs.turkiyeapi.dev](https://docs.turkiyeapi.dev).
-- isCoastal query parameter added to provinces.
+- The API documentation is now available in both English and Turkish languages.

 ## Sources